gbmhunter/blog/content/electronics/circuit-design/logic-families/_index.md

 ### Overview

 CMOS (_complementary metal-oxide semiconductor_) is the most widespread logic family in use today.
-CMOS logic is built from P-channel (PMOS) and N-channel (NMOS) link:/electronics/components/transistors/mosfets[MOSFETs].
+CMOS logic is built from P-channel (PMOS) and N-channel (NMOS) [MOSFETs](/electronics/components/transistors/mosfets).

-.A comparison of voltage vs. speed for a range of CMOS-based logic families.
-Image from http://www.ti.com/. image::logic-family-cmos-technologies-voltage-vs-speed.png[width=762px]
+{{% figure src="logic-family-cmos-technologies-voltage-vs-speed.png" width="762px" caption="A comparison of voltage vs. speed for a range of CMOS-based logic families.
+Image from http://www.ti.com/." %}}

 ### Latch-up

 CMOS logic suffers from a phenomenon known as _latch-up_.
 This is when a **short occurs between a power-rail and ground** in an CMOS-based IC, usually causing serious operation problems if not destruction of the IC.
 Once latch-up is triggered, it cannot be removed until the circuit is power-cycled.

-Latch-up occurs because the PN junctions that form the **PMOS and NMOS switching elements form parasitic link:/electronics/components/transistors/silicon-controlled-rectifiers-scrs[PNPN thyristors (SCRs)]**[^ti-latch-up-white-paper].
+Latch-up occurs because the PN junctions that form the **PMOS and NMOS switching elements form parasitic [PNPN thyristors (SCRs)](/electronics/components/transistors/silicon-controlled-rectifiers-scrs)**[^ti-latch-up-white-paper].
 A latch-up has to be initially triggered by an over-voltage/current condition which causes the voltage on a pin to go at least one diode drop above the rail voltage, or one voltage drop below the ground.

-.Diagram showing how parasitic BJT transistors (black transistors) are formed with the construction of a totem-pole CMOS driver circuit.
-These two transistors form a PNPN thyristor (also known as an SCR). image::cmos-latch-up-semiconductor-diagram.svg[width=800px]
+{{% figure src="cmos-latch-up-semiconductor-diagram.svg" width="800px" caption="Diagram showing how parasitic BJT transistors (black transistors) are formed with the construction of a totem-pole CMOS driver circuit.
+These two transistors form a PNPN thyristor (also known as an SCR)." %}}

 Hot-plugging can cause latch-up issues.